Yoti Identity Verification within the UK Digital Identity and Attribute Trust Framework (UKDIATF)

 Yoti uses its Identity Verification service to assist its clients conduct digital DBS, Right to Work and Right to Rent checks.
 You do not have to pay Yoti for this service, but Yoti will charge its clients.

-The information in this privacy notice relates to Yoti’s Identity Verification service.
-We also have general information that applies across all our business here: https://www.yoti.com/privacy/ That page provides information about Yoti, our business principles, our Guardian Council, contact details and general personal information collection and use practices.
-The page also has links to all the product-specific privacy notices.
+You can find Yoti’s Privacy Centre here: https://www.yoti.com/privacy/.
+Our Privacy Centre provides information about Yoti, our business principles, our Guardian Council, contact details and general personal information collection and use practices.
+The page also has links to all of our Product Privacy Notices.

 Information collection and use

-• Yoti’s Identity Verification service is a one off verification journey, so we do not create an account for you.
+• Yoti’s Identity Verification service is a one- off verification journey, so we do not create an account for you unless:.

 Information Use